npruehs/ue4-rts/Documents/Manual/UserInterface.md

 3. Create a component deriving from RTSConstructionProgressBarWidgetComponent, and set its Widget Class to your progress bar widget.
 4. Forward the Update Progress Bar event to your progress bar widget.
 5. Forward the Update Position And Size event to your progress bar widget.

+### Resources UI

+1. Create a widget for showing your current resources.
+1. Handle the OnResourcesChanged event raised by the PlayerResourcesComponent attached to your player controller to update your UI.

 ### Hovered Actors